Lucid Air: Battery and charging

-Lucid Motors plans to offer a nationwide charging plan to customers in the US through its joint agreement with Electrify America.
+Lucid plans to offer a nationwide charging plan to customers in the US through its joint agreement with Electrify America.
 The 800-volt DC charging system, first used by the Porsche Taycan, allows variable voltages up to 1000 volts, and thus is fully compatible with Lucid's 924-volt electrical architecture.

 When used with a 300 kW or higher charging station, the vehicle can gain 300 miles of range in 20 minutes.
 The vehicle features a bidirectional rectifier capable of supplying up to 19.2 kW (240V ~ 80A) of AC power that could power a home or other load.

 It upconverts 400-volt or lower power coming from a charger to its operating voltage.
 It downconverts the battery pack's 900 volts to 400 volts to power other loads in the vehicle or to charge another vehicle.

 The company claims that its 2170 cells differ significantly from normal lithium ion cells due to their tolerance of repeated cyclic fast charging and non-use for a prolonged period of time while maintaining capacity.

-The Lucid Air is also capable of vehicle-to-vehicle (V2V) charging, but only when using the optional RangeXchange cable in conjunction with the second generation 40A Mobile Charging Cable.
+The Air is also capable of vehicle-to-vehicle (V2V) charging, but only when using the optional RangeXchange cable in conjunction with the second generation 40A Mobile Charging Cable.